verge-io/docs/docs/kb/posts/importing-p2v-or-v2v.md

 ### Advanced Settings

 > **NOTE: Use the following with EXTREME CAUTION.
 Adjusting the settings here can cause additional stress on your system and could cause performance issues.
-Contact VergeIO support for more information.**
+Contact VeregOS support for more information.**
 {.is-warning}

 Advanced options are accessed by selecting **Advanced** and hitting <kbd>Enter</kbd>.